-- STEM education refers to teaching and learning in the fields of science, technology, engineering, and mathematics. - National Science Foundation, and the Department of Homeland Security.
+- STEM education refers to teaching and learning in the fields of science, technology, engineering, and mathematics. - KBOR compiled STEM lists from three sources; the U.S. Department of Education, the National Science Foundation, and the Department of Homeland Security.
 The Department of Education administers national programs and initiatives emphasizing science and math based education.
 The National Science Foundation is the only federal agency whose mission includes support for the fields of science and engineering.
 The Department of Homeland Security maintains a list of STEM fields which DHS uses to evaluate the applicability of certain incentives designed to attract and retain foreign students pursuing studies in STEM fields.
-These incentives include allowing students with a F-1 visa who graduate from programs of study classified by DHS as STEM to obtain a 17-month extension of their Optional Practical Training as part of their F-1 status if the degree they were conferred is included on the DHS list of STEM degree programs. - KBOR pulled the lists from the three sources to create the KBOR STEM list which was used to extract KBOR completion records by CIP to produce the KBOR table for STEM awards.
+These incentives include allowing students with a F-1 visa who graduate from programs of study classified by DHS as STEM to obtain a 17-month extension of their Optional Practical Training as part of their F-1 status if the degree they were conferred is included on the DHS list of STEM degree programs.